094459/newsletter-oss-projects/README.md

 [guidance-for-natural-language-queries-of-relational-databases-on-aws](https://aws-oss.beachgeek.co.uk/337) this AWS Solution contains a demonstration of Generative AI, specifically, the use of Natural Language Query (NLQ) to ask questions of an Amazon RDS for PostgreSQL database.
 This solution offers three architectural options for Foundation Models: 1.
 Amazon SageMaker JumpStart, 2.
 Amazon Bedrock, and 3.
 OpenAI API.
 The demonstration's web-based application, running on Amazon ECS on AWS Fargate, uses a combination of LangChain, Streamlit, Chroma, and HuggingFace SentenceTransformers.
 The application accepts natural language questions from end-users and returns natural language answers, along with the associated SQL query and Pandas DataFrame-compatible result set.(#190)

+**kafka-client-metrics-to-cloudwatch-with-kip-714**

+[kafka-client-metrics-to-cloudwatch-with-kip-714](https://aws-oss.beachgeek.co.uk/407) provides reference code from my colleague Ricardo Ferreria, that shows how to push metrics from your Apache Kafka clients to Amazon CloudWatch using the KIP-714: Client Metrics and Observability.
+To use this feature, you must use a Kafka cluster with the version 3.7.0 or higher.
+It also requires the Kraft mode enabled, which is the new mode to run Kafka brokers without requiring Zookeeper. (#201)

 **opensearch-for-gophers**

 [opensearch-for-gophers](https://aws-oss.beachgeek.co.uk/3un) This project contains an example that showcases different features from the official Go Client for OpenSearch that you can use as a reference about how to get started with OpenSearch in your Go apps.
 It is not intended to provide the full spectrum of what the client is capable of—but it certainly puts you on the right track.
 You can run this code with an OpenSearch instance running locally, to which you can leverage the Docker Compose code available in the project.
 Alternatively, you can also run this code with Amazon OpenSearch that can be easily created using the Terraform code also available in the project.
 Nice README that provides useful examples to get you going.(#196)